dywisor/batwatch/README.rst

 -b, --battery <name>
    Restrict the *next* program (``--exe``) to a single battery referenced by name, e.g. `BAT0`.

--0, --no-args
-   Do not pass any args to the *next* program.

 -I, --inhibit <seconds>
    Do not call the *next* program if the time since the last